rafapaulino/PHP-Pagination/README.md

 ### Important informations

+- You need PHP 7.0 or higher to use this class.

 - I used the strategy pattern to create different pagination types.
 I put the examples in the examples folder.
 This pagination returns only one PHP ArrayObject, so you create the layout part as you wish.